AngelMunoz/Perla/docs/assets/content/migrate.md

 Commands:
-  create, generate, n, new <name>        Creates a new project based on the selected template if it exists install                                Installs the project dependencies from the perla.json file add <packages>                         Adds a package to the project dependencies remove <packages>                      Removes a package from the project dependencies list, ls                               Lists the current dependencies in a table or an npm style json string s, serve, start                        Starts the development server and if fable projects are present it also takes
+  create, generate, n, new <name>        Creates a new project based on the selected template if it exists r, restore                             Restores the project dependencies from the perla.json file a, add, i, install <packages>          Adds a package to the project dependencies remove, rm <packages>                  Removes a package from the project dependencies list, ls                               Lists the current dependencies in a table or an npm style json string s, serve, start                        Starts the development server and if fable projects are present it also takes
                                          care of it.